knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 # DIY_EvilCrowRF_v2-el_Cheapo_version PCB

-"The EvilCrowRF_v2" is a radiofrequency hacking device for pentesting and Red Team operations, this device operates in the following radiofrequency bands:
+"The EvilCrowRF_v2" is a radio frequency device for pentesting and Red Team operations, this device operates in the following radiofrequency bands:

     300Mhz-348Mhz
     387Mhz-464Mhz